 The Norton also makes a point to highlight prominent female artists.
 Since 2011, you can view an annual exhibition celebrating living female painters and sculptors.
 The Norton also furnishes the Rudin Prize for Emerging Photographers.

 Don’t forget to grab a bite at The Restaurant at the Norton.
-As you dine on modern-American fare, you’ll enjoy stunning garden views.
-Try the Shrimp and White Cheddar Grits, Lemon Ricotta Pancakes, or Smoked Salmon Benedict.
+As you dine on modern, American fare, you’ll enjoy stunning garden views.
+Try the shrimp and white cheddar grits, lemon ricotta pancakes, or smoked salmon Benedict.
 Sip on old and new world wines and specialty cocktails.
+This is one of the best things to do in West Palm Peach for adults wanting time away from their kids.

 Visit the Norton Museum of Art from Monday through Thursday and Saturday from 10 AM – 5 PM, Friday from 10 AM – 10 PM, and Sunday from 11 AM – 5 PM.
 Admission is $18 but guests don’t pay on Fridays and Saturdays, making the Norton one of the best free things to do in West Palm Beach.